superdba111/DataStructure/smallProject/neo4j/auction/readme.md

 In the context of a car auction bidding system, entities might include: 1, Users 2, Cars 3, Bids 4, Auctions

+If each car is not a separate auction, then an Auction entity becomes more relevant.
+This would typically be used in a situation where multiple cars (or other items) are being auctioned off at a single event.

+User: An individual who can place bids.
+Car: An item being auctioned off.
+Bid: Represents a user's bid on a car.
+Auction: A particular event where cars are being auctioned off.

 ### Define relationships:

 Each entity will be related to others in specific ways.
 In this context, you could define the following relationships: